ivober03/GYM-System-Manager/README.md

       cd CS50x-final-project
       ```

-  3. Create a virtual environment to isolate the application's dependencies:
+  3. Create a virtual environment to isolate the application's dependencies(optional but recommended):

      ```console
       python3 -m venv venv